gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 ### Powering from a DC 12v supply via the VIN pin

-The simplest solution would be to attach the 12v DC supply directly to the VIN pin on the Arduino.
+The simplest solution is to attach the 12v DC supply directly to the VIN pin on the Arduino.
 Between the VIN and 5V pins on the Arduino there is a 5 volt voltage regulator (specifically, a [LM117IMPX-5.0](https://www.ti.com/lit/ds/symlink/lm1117.pdf?ts=168433779491) -